opf/openproject/docs/user-guide/work-packages/faq/README.md

 The work package export is run as a background job (such as e.g. copying projects).
 Therefore, the export may be delayed.
 The following factors can have an impact on the duration of the export:

-\- Number of work packages to be exported
+- Number of work packages to be exported
-\- Chosen export (e.g. XLS with relations will possibly perform many more calculations)
+- Chosen export (e.g. XLS with relations will possibly perform many more calculations)
-\- Number of columns in the export (less of an impact)
+- Number of columns in the export (less of an impact)

 To identify how many background jobs have run or are delayed, enter "/health_checks/full" after the URL (e.g. myopenprojectinstance.com/health_checks/full).
 This provides an overview of "delayed_jobs_never_ran" which shows the number of background jobs that could not get ran within the last 10 minutes.
-If there are multiple entries this can indicate that the number of web workers should be increased.
+If there are multiple entries, this can indicate that the number of web workers should be increased.

-For a documentation of how to do this, please refer to [these instructions](../operation/control) (see section "Scaling the number of web workers").
+For a documentation of how to do this, please refer to [these instructions](../../../installation-and-operations/operation/control) (see section "Scaling the number of web workers").